fsr-musicbot/musicbot/javascript/README.md

 - Clients
   - `app-ui`: NextJS app with Dropzone / drag drop
   - `client-music-gen`: Vite app with waveform display
-- `server`: uses Hono.js, which is kind of like Express
 - `shared`: has some shared code, like a shared button component

 ## Installing new dependencies